 These small frogs are timid and most don't tolerate being handled well (although after many years in captivity, some will grow to accept it).

-Don't plan to keep this frog's tank in your bedroom; they are nocturnal and the males especially are active and vocal at night.
+Don't plan to keep this frog's tank in your bedroom; it is nocturnal and the males especially are active and vocal at night.

 American green tree frogs are not the most cuddly of pets, but they are very cute to watch.
 Just bear in mind their limitations.